liquity/ChickenBond/README.md

 - `BondNFT:` is the ERC721 which mints bond NFTs upon creation.
 A bond NFT entitles the holder to take actions related to the corresponding bond i.e. chickening in or out.

--`LUSDSilo:` is a simple container contract that is only utilized in migration mode.
+- `LUSDSilo:` is a simple container contract that is only utilized in migration mode.
 Upon migration, it receives all of the system funds that were previously held in the SP vault.

 - `SLUSDToken:` the token contract for sLUSD.
 Standard ERC20 functionality.